 Hausfeld acting for Which? in landmark collective action against Qualcomm

-Hausfeld, acting for the Consumers’ Association (known as Which?), has filed an opt-out collective claim against Qualcomm, Inc. for over £480 million, on behalf of a class of around 29 million UK consumers.
+Hausfeld, acting for the Consumers’ Association (known as Which?), filed an opt-out collective claim against Qualcomm, Inc. for over £480 million, on behalf of a class of around 29 million UK consumers on 25 February 2021.

 Which?’s claim will automatically include claims for compensation for consumers that purchased particular models of Apple or Samsung smartphones, either direct from the manufacturer, from a network operator or smartphone retailer, since 1 October 2015.

 Anthony Maton, Hausfeld Global Vice Chair and London Managing Partner, said: